Sunburn Care

 What if my sunburn isn’t getting better?

-Sometimes people get severe, blistering sunburns with swelling of the skin.
-Severe sunburns sometimes need steroid pills or prescription topical steroids to calm them down.
-When over-the-counter options are not working, look for a board-certified dermatologist in your area.
-If you are in or near Utah, see one of my excellent colleagues at the University of Utah - they have a Same Day Dermatology clinic that is perfect for severe sunburns.
+Look for a board-certified dermatologist in your area.
+If you are in or near Utah, visit one of my excellent colleagues at the University of Utah’s Rapid Access Dermatology clinic—perfect for treating severe sunburns.

 DISCLAIMER